SNEkhorn: Dimension Reduction with Symmetric Entropic Affinities: Numerical experiments

 \textbf{Dimension Reduction.} To guarantee a fair comparison, we implemented not only SNEkhorn, but also t-SNE and UMAP in \texttt{PyTorch} \cite{paszke2017automatic}.
+Note that UMAP also relies on adaptive affinities but sets the degree of each node (related to the hyperparameter \texttt{n\textunderscore neighbors} which plays a similar role to the perplexity) rather than the entropy.
 All models were optimized using \texttt{ADAM} \cite{kingma2014adam} with default parameters and the same stopping criterion: the algorithm stops whenever the relative variation of the loss becomes smaller than $10^{-5}$.
 For each run, we draw independent $\mathcal{N}(0,1)$ coordinates and use this same matrix to initialize all the methods that we wish to compare.
 To evaluate the embeddings' quality, we make use of the silhouette \cite{rousseeuw1987silhouettes} and trustworthiness \cite{venna2001neighborhood} scores from \texttt{scikit-learn} \cite{scikit-learn} with default parameters.
 While the former relies on class labels, the latter measures the agreement between the neighborhoods in input and output spaces, thus giving two complementary metrics to properly evaluate the embeddings.
 The results, presented in \cref{tab:DR_genomics_data}, demonstrate the notable superiority of t-SNEkhorn compared to the commonly used t-SNE and UMAP algorithms.
+A sensitivity analysis on perplexity can also be found in \cref{sec:sensitivity_dr}.
 Across the $16$ datasets examined, t-SNEkhorn almost consistently outperformed the others, achieving the highest silhouette score on $15$ datasets and the highest trustworthiness score on $12$ datasets.
 To visually assess the quality of the embeddings, we provide SNAREseq embeddings in \cref{fig:sc}.
 Notably, one can notice that the use of t-SNEkhorn results in improved class separation compared to t-SNE.